 He has recently built a new Visual Effects facility and Editing room, and is Producing a Visual Effects Adventure.
 He has written several books on Producing and Marketing independent features.
 He is an active Consultant for Film and Internet Marketing.

-Longoria is a member of the Visual Effects Society and Masquers Club in Hollywood, focusing now on making his own films, in both Los Angeles and Seattle.
+Longoria is a member of the Visual Effects Society and Masquers Club in Hollywood, focusing now on making his own films, in Los Angeles and Seattle and Branson, Missouri.

 Sam Longoria's Two Rules Of Success: